srabosthyprama/My-Data-Analytics-Portfolio/Power BI Projects/Pizza Sales Report/Analysis-Dashboard/Readme.md

 - **Pizza Category**
 - **Pizza Size**

-These allow users to drill into specific segments and understand how performance changes.
+These allow users to explore specific segments and understand how performance changes.

 ---